We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Won’t Be Fully Certified

-A GIA report is issued after they conduct a thorough analysis of the diamond.
 They check for characteristics such as fluorescence, symmetry, and length/width ratio, as well as treatments that may have been made to a diamond before giving it a rating.

-If a diamond has had certain clarity enhancements, it will not be eligible for certification with a GIA report, as there is a possibility such enhancements can wear away over time or be accidentally removed during a cleaning.
+If a diamond has had certain clarity enhancements, it will not be eligible for a GIA report, as there is a possibility such enhancements can wear away over time or be accidentally removed during a cleaning.

 Others, like a laser drilling treatment, may not disqualify the diamond from receiving a report and will simply be noted for future buyers.

-Other diamond certification organizations such as the International Gemological Laboratories (IGL) will note on their reports a diamond has been clarity enhanced.
 For example, the diamond report from the IGL below includes in its comments section that although the diamond has optimal dispersion of light and brilliance, it has been “clarity enhanced & laser drilled.”

 This results in the diamond being less valuable on the market.